Alexandre Prémat: Supercars Championship

 In 2012, Prémat joined the Australia's leading touring car series, then known as V8 Supercars, driving a Holden VE Commodore for Garry Rogers Motorsport.
 After a disappointing first half of the season, where he struggled to adapt to the championship, he was rested for the 2012 Armor All Gold Coast 600, with Greg Ritter taking his place.
 He returned to racing at the following round in Abu Dhabi, and went on to finish the season with a best result of thirteenth place at Symmons Plains Raceway.
 Prémat remained with the team in 2013, starting the season with fourth place in the 2013 Clipsal 500 Adelaide.
 Despite showing front-running pace, particularly at the start of the season, he failed to achieve consistent results due to poor qualifying and incidents during the races.

-In January 2014, Prémat announced he was leaving the team in a full-time capacity, however he would return to the team, which were now competing in a Volvo S60, for the endurance events, placing 5th in the Enduro Cup with full-time driver Scott McLaughlin.
+In January 2014, Prémat announced he was leaving the team in a full-time capacity, however he would return to the team, which were now competing in a Volvo S60, for the endurance events, placing fifth in the Enduro Cup with full-time driver Scott McLaughlin.
 Prémat once again joined McLaughlin in the 2015 Enduro Cup, with a best result of fifth at the 2015 Supercheap Auto Bathurst 1000.

-For 2016, Triple Eight Race Engineering poached Prémat to partner with Shane van Gisbergen in the Enduro Cup.
-Shane van Gisbergen (SVG) and Alex Prémat formed a dynamic partnership that would go on to dominate the Australian Supercars Endurance Cup.
-The pair’s consistency was unmatched, with three second-place finishes across the three endurance events, demonstrating their relentless pursuit of excellence.
-The highlight of their season came at the Gold Coast 600, where Prémat clinched his first-ever Supercars race victory, a historic moment for the Frenchman.
-Their combined efforts were rewarded when they secured the prestigious Enduro Cup title.
-The victory was a testament to their teamwork, strategy, and skill, solidifying their place among the sport’s elite 2016 Castrol Gold Coast 600.